jcllanu/solar-shadow-simulator/README.md

 ## 🖥️ How to Use

 Run the main script and choose a mode:
-1. Shadow evolution for solstices, equinoxes, and in-between days across latitudes
+1. Generate sun trajectory and shadow evolution during the day for solstices, equinoxes, and key in-between dates at informative latitudes
-2. Shadow evolution for a specific date and location
+2. Generate sun trajectory and shadow evolution on a specific day at a given location
-3. Yearly shadow evolution across latitudes at fixed hours
+3. Generate sun and shadow evolution throughout the year at selected hours and informative latitudes
-4. Yearly shadow evolution for a specific location and fixed time
+4. Generate sun and shadow evolution throughout the year at a specific time of day and location
-5. Sunrise and sunset chart over the year for a given latitude
+5. Plot sunrise and sunset times over the year for a given latitude
-6. Sunrise and sunset time for a given day and latitude
+6. Get sunrise and sunset times on a specific day at a given latitude
+7. Generate the annual evolution of the location where sunrays are orthogonal to Earth’s surface (subsolar point)
+8. Get the location where sunrays are orthogonal to Earth’s surface for a specific date and time